-How to View WebDAV, FTP, FTPS, and SFTP Servers in the iOS Files App
+How to Use WebDAV, SFTP and FTP with the iOS Files App

 unlock all locations in the files app